beinarovic/airpay-symfony-bundle/README.md

 `merchant_id` and `merchant_secret` are mandatory fields, they must match thoes received from the Airpay service.

-There are more available oprion fields:
+There are more available option fields:

-`is_sandbox` is `false` by default.
+* `is_sandbox` is `false` by default.
 For development this field should be changed to `true`.
-`enable_logs` is `false` by default.
+* `enable_logs` is `false` by default.
 If enabled this bundle will write logs to database.
-`url` is `https://www.airpayment.net/new/gateway/` by default.
+* `url` is `https://www.airpayment.net/new/gateway/` by default.
 Airpay gateway URL.
-`sandbox_url` is `https://www.airpayment.net/sandbox/gateway/` by default.
+* `sandbox_url` is `https://www.airpayment.net/sandbox/gateway/` by default.
 The airpay gateway URL got sandbox.

 Finaly you have to update your database schema.